laboon/CS1699_Fall2018/study_guides/midterm_1_study_guide.md

 ## Digital Signatures and Digital Identity

+1. Be able to explain the Unforgeability Game and how it can be used to determine the strength/validity of a digital signature scheme.
+1. Understand how identities work in Bitcoin.
+1. Understand entirely decentralized identity management compared to a public key infrastructure (benefits and drawbacks).
-1. Understand how digital signatures work and three fundamental algorithms for a digital signature scheme:
+1. Understand how digital signatures work and the three fundamental algorithms for a digital signature scheme:
 ```
 (sk, pk) = generateKeys(keysize)
 sig = sign(sk, msg)
 isValid = verify(pk, message, sig)
 ```
-1. Be able to explain the Unforgeability Game and how it can be used to determine the strength/validity of a digital signature scheme.
-1. Understand how identities work in Bitcoin.
-1. Understand entirely decentralized identity management compared to a public key infrastructure (benefits and drawbacks).

 ## Centralized Cryptocurrencies